javl/InstaxBLE/readme.md

 If you have a different model let met know if this code works for you.
 If it doesn't you can find some info on recording the bluetooth data between your phone and the printer [here (Android)](https://github.com/javl/InstaxBLE/issues/4#issuecomment-1484123671) and [here (IOS)](https://github.com/jpwsutton/instax_api/issues/21#issuecomment-751651250).

 ### Alternatives
 Don't need Python and just want to print?
-With [Instax-link-web](https://github.com/linssenste/instax-link-web) you can print straight from your browser without the need to install anything.
+Using [this website](https://instax-link-web.vercel.app/) you can print to your Instax straight from your browser (repo [over here](https://github.com/linssenste/instax-link-web)).
-Working with one of the WiFi enabled Instax printers instead?
+Working with one of the older WiFi enabled Instax printers instead?
 Give [Instax-api](https://github.com/jpwsutton/instax_api) a try!.

 ### Installing and running